Cover of The Pragmatic Programmer: From Journeyman to Master

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Pragmatic Programmer: From Journeyman to Master:
+The most popular highlights from The Pragmatic Programmer: From Journeyman to Master, saved by readers on Screvi.

 The greatest of all weaknesses is the fear of appearing weak.